Alamo, Nevada: Religion

-Services
+Cityscape and media

 Alamo has a police force, a volunteer fire department, phone and internet services, a medical clinic, and a public library.
-Nevada Bank and Trust offers financial services to residents.
 Alamo's first radio station, KQLN 91.3 FM, went on the air on November 17, 2010, but the station's license was cancelled at licensee's request, effective on July 2, 2013.
+The Lincoln County Record, the area's weekly newspaper, is based in Alamo.